Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	11. Bureaucratic waste analysis:  ...complicated.
 The purity of this technology's bureaucratism is the average purity of the government implementing it.
 Maybe a bit better than that, because the system itself provides genetic archives that will be functionally protective of talent, and because the system's own literally employed talents should be insulated from the hatred of bureaucracy.
 Even if someone seizes a cloning lab, they're only likely to hurt the scientists operating it if they have a pure hatred of cloning labs as such, and every technology intrinsically implies the protection of itself against such direct oppositions.
 	12. Utopic rating:  This technology's utopic rating is the same as the average utopic rating of the territory plus one, maximum 5/5.
 	13. Public protection rating:  This technology's public protection rating is the same as the average public protection rating of the territory.
+	14. Technological smoothness:  2/5  (No low tech analogue.)
+	15. Technological extremophilia:  5/5
-	14. Kind of person most protected:  Biologists
+	16. Kind of person most protected:  Biologists
 18. Holistic Industrialization
 	1. Mechanism proposal:  The most simple, literal technology in the tech tree.
 Hire people who study district specialties and connect the district's industry to the needs of the broader economy.
 	2. Mechanism proposal:  Deeply boring managers with gentle voices...